-Make sure you have battery backup, and it is properly installed and working.
-Most models will say "Battery Backup" on the opener.
+Make sure you have battery backup, and that it is properly installed and working.
+Most models will say “Battery Backup” on the opener.
 If your opener goes back earlier than July 2019, you will likely not have one.
 At that point, you should carefully consider the risks of lacking backup, even if you are not yet required (the installation of any new garage door in California will require an opener with battery backup).
 Remember, fires can start anywhere, as can flooding, earthquakes, power blackouts, and other acts of man or nature.
 For those living in areas where strong Santa Ana winds can lead to power shutdowns, having this system in place is especially important.
 In a medical emergency, who can get the car out of the garage, and how will they do it?
 These are questions you need to have answers for.

-What Does Battery Backup Actually Do?
+What Does Battery Backup Do?

 This device, somewhat like an emergency spare tire, is specifically for limited emergency use.
 It will operate for a limited number of times, up to 24 hours after a power disruption.
 You should test it regularly—a couple of times a year—by unplugging the opener from its regular power source and testing its operation via your remote or control panel.
 Needless to say, don’t forget to plug the opener back in once you have tested the unit.

-Remember to Keep Your Garage Door Opener's Backup Batteries Charged
+Remember to Keep Your Garage Door Openers Backup Batteries Charged

 These garage door backup systems require batteries to function, and those batteries need to be charged.
 Openers with battery backup will show the current charge with a sequence of lights, generally green (operational) orange or yellow (running low if flashing, solid if too low to function), or red, meaning the backup battery needs to be replaced, generally every other year or sooner.
-And yes, they will emit an audible beep that can be heard every two seconds when the opener is operating on battery power, and every 30 seconds when the battery power is low and requiring charging or replacement.
+And yes, they will emit an audible beep that can be heard every two seconds when the opener is operating on battery power, and every 30 seconds when the battery power is low and requires charging or replacement.

 You should also learn how to replace your battery.
-A red light on your opener means the battery backup is nonfunctioning, and will predictably mean it’s past time to replace the battery.
-You should be able to find the instructions you need on the manufacturer’s website, but you are encouraged to call Automatic Door Specialists with your questions.
+A red light on your opener means the battery backup is nonfunctioning and will predictably mean it’s past time to replace the battery.
+You should be able to find the instructions you need on the manufacturer’s website, but you are encouraged to call ADS Automatic Door Specialists with your questions.

 Preparing for the Future